logo

 GTS3 Driver

-In the case of the GTS3 this means that with more weight back, the driver can be made to have a higher MOI for added forgiveness.
+In the case of the GTS3, shifting more weight back can increase MOI for added forgiveness.

 GTS 3 titleist tour sole.jpg